 Connection of the disk to the stem can allow some rocking or rotation to ease the positioning of the disk on the seat.
 Alternately, the stem may be flexible enough to let the disk position itself against the seat.
 However, constant fluttering or rotation of a flexible or loosely connected disk can destroy the disk or its connection to the stem.

-Two types of valve stems are rising stems and nonrising stems.
-Illustrated in Figures 2 and 3, these two types of stems are easily distinguished by observation.
+Two types of valve stems are rising stems and non-rising stems.
+These two types of stems are easily distinguished by observation.
 For a rising stem valve, the stem will rise above the actuator as the valve is opened.
 This occurs because the stem is threaded and mated with the bushing threads of a yoke that is an integral part of, or is mounted to, the bonnet.

 There is no upward stem movement from outside the valve for a non rising stem design.
 For the non rising stem design, the valve disk is threaded internally and mates with the stem threads.